How to Convert Your Resume for Applicant Tracking Systems (ATS): The 3-Version Strategy That Actually Works

 Resumes are a beautiful thing.
 To me at least.
 Most of my clients come to that conclusion slowly as we work together.
 Some never stop seeing it as a necessary evil.

-Use the “for humans” version when sending your resume to, or through, people you know, or to others in your broader network.
-If a human being will see it first, this is the version you will want to send.
+If a human being will see it first, this is the version you will want to send

 Here's when to use your ATS version: